Streeter Blair and the Superman-Tim Club

 Age theme placed Tim in the secret city of X-L4.
 The final run of the series

 was titled Tim Magazine for Boys from 1958–1967.
-The
+The black-and-white

 As the Superman-Tim partnership came to an end, Streeter Blair devoted his